 - Tips on how to create a management system for conditional entrants

 - What to do with records for students who have personal belief or medical exemptions to some or all vaccines

 - Provides access to many resources, including the Shots for School website

 The training can be viewed by clicking here.
-It may also be downloaded as a powerpoint presentation or a PDF document.
+If the training moves too quickly, please use the pause button located on the left side of the screen to take breaks as you need them.
+It may also be downloaded as a PDF document.